-Exemption Amount: Multiply the number of exemptions in the box by \$3,900.
+Exemption Amount: Multiply the number of exemptions in the box by \$4,250.

-However, if line 3 is more than \$193,600 see the Exemption Worksheet on page i (back of the front cover) to compute your exemption amount.
+However, if line 3 is more than \$210,750 see the Exemption Worksheet on page i (back of the front cover) to compute your exemption amount.

-NOTE: If someone else can claim you on their return, your exemption amount is zero
+NOTE: If someone else can claim you on their return, your exemption amount is zero.

 Line 7 - Rhode Island Taxable Income: Subtract line 6 from line 5.
+If zero or less, enter zero.

-Line 8 - Rhode Island Income Tax: Enter the RI income tax from the RI Tax Table or Computation Worksheet.
+Line 8 - Rhode Island Income Tax: Enter the RI income tax from the RI Tax Table or Computation Worksheet

-Line 9a - Rhode Island Percentage of Allowable Federal Credits: Enter the amount of allowable federal credits from page 2, RI Schedule I, line 22.
+Line 9a - Rhode Island Percentage of Allowable Federal Credit: Enter the amount of allowable federal credit from page 3, RI Schedule I, line 22.

-Line 9b - Credit for Taxes Paid to Other States: Enter amount of credit for taxes paid to other states from page 2, RI Schedule II, line 29.
-If credit is claimed for taxes paid to more than one state, make a separate calculation of each state using Form RI-1040MU which can be found on page 9 of this booklet.
+Line 9b - Credit for Taxes Paid to Other States: Enter amount of credit for taxes paid to other states from page 3, RI Schedule II, line 29.
+If credit is claimed for taxes paid to more than one state, make a separate calculation of each state using Form RI-1040MU which can be found on page 9 of the RI-1040 Resident booklet.